Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 Harry Potter wearing his glasses

-He had an allergy to nickel, and they were quickly replaced with hypoallergenic specs.
+He had a nickel allergy, so they were quickly replaced with hypoallergenic specs.

 Also, did you know that his glasses had no lenses?
-This was to stop the reflection from anything happening behind the scenes.
+This was to prevent reflections from anything happening behind the scenes.
 The glass lens was added in post-production.

-The famous line in Titanic from Leonardo DiCaprio, “I’m king of the world!” was improvised.
+The famous line from Titanic, “I’m king of the world!” by Leonardo DiCaprio, was improvised.

 A single strand of Spaghetti is called a “Spaghetto.”